-The Ministry of Health and Care Services, Ministry of Justice and Public Security and Ministry of Children and Equality are the primary financers of NKVTS.
+The Ministry of Health and Care Services, Ministry of Justice and Public Security and the Ministry of Children and Families are the primary financers of NKVTS.
 NKVTS also has projects financed by the Norwegian Research Council, EU, and others.

 Other agencies and institutions can order the centre’s services.
-In these cases NKVTS will evaluate each request separately to see if it is within our scope of expertise and work capacity.
+In these cases, NKVTS will evaluate each request separately, to see if it is within our scope of expertise and capacity to be of service.